Did you try sensory play with your children yet? Then it is time to give it a try with these awesome changing leaves activities for kids.

 - Remember to keep all items and different activities age-appropriate.

-- Adding educational resources like worksheets and books are always a great idea to expand their interest in extended learn and playtime.
+- Adding educational resources like worksheets and books is always a great idea to expand their interest in extended learn and playtime.

 - Guide them through each play.
 Having so many different items can sometimes be distracting so it is important to guide them through each one.